 In Victoria from May to August, when the UV falls below 3, sun protection is not required unless outside for extended periods, near highly reflective surfaces such as snow, or when the UV reaches 3 and above.

 During these months, most people need between two to three hours of midday winter sun exposure spread over a week to help with their vitamin D levels.
-People with naturally very dark skin may need 3 to 6 times this amount of exposure.
+People with naturally very dark skin may need more sun exposure.

 If you're worried about your vitamin D levels, speak to your doctor.
 Levels can be tested with a simple blood test and options such as supplements can be discussed depending on your circumstances.